INVESTIGATIVE UNIT: Madison Brooks rape case goes before Baton Rouge judge again

 District Attorney Hillar Moore III said he wanted to ensure that any trial held would be fair to both sides.

-"The State and victim's family want to move this matter forward to trial, however not at the expense of jeopardizing a trial that is fair," he said, without elaboration.
+"The State and victim's family want to move this matter forward to trial, however not at the expense of jeopardizing a trial that is fair," he said.

 The state can appeal Ray's ruling, but wouldn't say whether it would do so.
 Long said it was his belief the state would take the case to Louisiana's 1st Circuit Court of Appeal.